Economy of the State of Hidalgo: Mining

 The Acosta mine in Mineral del Monte began operations in 1727 and continued its production until 1985.

 Mining is one of the oldest industries, with a long tradition in the state.
 Mining in the state of Hidalgo accounts for 1.06% of the state's GDP.
 About 75.4% of the value of mining production corresponds to non-metallic minerals, highlighting gravel, sand and limestone.

 Approximately forty-five mines are mined in the state; the municipalities of Tula de Allende, Francisco I. Madero and Zimapán, are producers of limestone deposits, they also produce stone aggregates such as gravel, sand and road seals, and produce raw materials for the production of lime and cement.
 In Huichapan, Tecozautla and Chapantongo, there are quarry deposits for the construction industry.
 In Zimapán there are deposits of calcium carbonate.
-In the municipalities of Agua Blanca de Iturbide and Metepec has deposits of kaolin, an input in the production of the cement industry.
-Tepehuacán de Guerrero has one of the largest veins of manganese.
+The municipalities of Agua Blanca de Iturbide and Metepec have deposits of kaolin, an input in the production of the cement industry.
+Tepehuacán de Guerrero has one of the state's largest veins of manganese, contributing to 89% of the state's total manganese production.

-The Pachuca-Real del Monte Mining District is located north of the Mexico Basin, in the Sierra de Pachuca, in the metallogenetic province called Neovolcanic Axis, which explains the presence of polymetallic deposits of silver, lead, zinc, copper and gold.
+The Pachuca-Real del Monte Mining District is located north of the Mexico Basin, in the Sierra de Pachuca, in the metallogenetic province called Neovolcanic Axis, which explains the presence of polymetallic deposits of silver, lead, zinc, copper, and gold.
 This district is divided into two areas: Pachuca and Real del Monte.

 The mining district of Zimapán is located in the western portion of the state of Hidalgo.
-This district is made up of a considerable number of mining works that include mines, shafts, levels, shafts, among others, where the Las Ánimas and Lomo de Toro mines have been the most relevant.
+This district is made up of a considerable number of mining works that include mines, shafts, and levels, among others, where the Las Ánimas and Lomo de Toro mines have been the most relevant.
 The morphology of the mineral bodies of the Zimapán mining district is represented by mantles, chimneys and disseminations in both the intrusive and the skarn.

 The Molango mining district is located in the northeastern portion of Hidalgo, approximately 260 km northeast of Mexico City, covering an area of approximately 1250 km^{2}.
 The deposit is divided into two parts, to the north Tetzintla, with a mineralogy composed of: manganocalcite, kutnahorite, rhodochrosite, and calcite with accessory minerals of clay, quartz, pyrite, magnetite, and plianite.
 In the southern part of the site (Nonoalco) the mineralogy is composed of nsutite with small amounts of psilomelane, pyrolusite, cryptomelane and hausmanite.